 2. Be The Cowboy – Mitski

 It’s hard to avoid being caught up in the slick and shimmering production quality of Mitski’s LP Be The Cowboy it’s equally difficult to avoid being grabbed forcefully by the incredibly detailed and direct imagery that she creates.
-What’s easy though, is to love Mitski’s
+What’s easy though, is to love Mitski’s talent for writing this perfect power-pop masterpiece.

 Whether it is the delicately balanced ‘Old Friend’ or the tight-lipped-smiling track ‘Me and My Husband’, or indeed the stand out single ‘Nobody’ which rings out like if Nico arrived in 2018, Mitski always develops a fully-formed plot and sub-plot for each journey through her creativity.